YonelaK/Personalised-meal-planner/Reflection.md

 * Improve System Design: By applying the principles of visual modeling and understanding system workflows and object states, I will be able to design more efficient and effective systems.
 * Enhance Problem-Solving Skills: The problem-solving skills developed in this assignment will be applied to tackle complex system design challenges in future projects.
 * Communicate Complex Designs: The communication skills developed in this assignment will be used to convey complex system designs to stakeholders and team members, ensuring that everyone is on the same page.

+### Reflection on assignment 9

+ ## Reflection on Designing the Domain Model and Class Diagram

+* Designing the domain model and class diagram for the Personalized Meal Planner System was a challenging yet rewarding experience that deepened my understanding of object-oriented design principles and system architecture.
+* The exercise required me to transition from abstract functional requirements to concrete object representations with meaningful relationships and responsibilities.

+1. # Challenges Faced

+* One of the biggest challenges I encountered during the process was finding the right level of abstraction.
+* At first, it was tempting to add too many details to each entity in the domain model, such as listing every possible data field a user might interact with.
+However, this quickly became overwhelming, straying away from the principle of keeping models high-level and focused on key business concepts.
+* I had to revisit my model and trim down to only the most relevant attributes and methods, which made the model more focused and maintainable.
+* Another area of difficulty was defining relationships between entities.
+* For example, initially, I debated whether the relationship between Recipe and Ingredient should be one-to-one or one-to-many.
+* I realized that most recipes use multiple ingredients, and some ingredients appear in multiple recipes.
+Understanding this many-to-many relationship was crucial for accurate modeling and helped me introduce aggregation rather than composition in this case.

+* I also struggled with method definitions, particularly when deciding which methods belonged to which class.
+* For example, whether the method generateShoppingList() should reside in MealPlan or not requires some thought.
+Eventually, I placed it in the MealPlan class because the shopping list is specifically generated based on the meals within a given plan.
+* This helped me reinforce the concept of placing behavior where the related data lives—an essential principle in object-oriented design.

+2. # Alignment with Previous Assignments

+* The class diagram I developed aligns well with earlier assignments involving use case diagrams, state diagrams, and system requirements.
+* For instance, the use case “Generate Shopping List” translates directly into the generateShoppingList() method in the MealPlan class.
+* Similarly, use cases related to user preferences and dietary restrictions are reflected in the relationships between User, Preference, and DietaryRestriction classes.
+* In the state transition diagrams created earlier, we had represented the lifecycle of a MealPlan, from being created, populated with recipes, generating a shopping list, and finally being reviewed.
+*  This sequence aligns logically with the method flow in the class diagram.
+Thus, the current diagram ensures structural consistency with the behavioral and functional models previously developed, offering a holistic view of the system.

+3. # Trade-offs Made

+* During modeling, I had to make several trade-offs to maintain simplicity and clarity.
+For instance, I considered using inheritance between User types (like BasicUser and PremiumUser), each with different features, but decided against it due to the current system scope not requiring such distinction.
+* Instead, I focused on composition and aggregation, which were more appropriate for relationships like MealPlan containing Recipes and ShoppingList containing Ingredients.
+* Another trade-off was avoiding the overuse of getters and setters in the diagram to keep it readable.
+While in an actual implementation, these would be necessary, but they weren’t essential for understanding the system structure and responsibilities at this design stage.

+4. # Lessons Learned

+* This task reinforced several key lessons in object-oriented design.
+First, I learned the importance of keeping models modular and loosely coupled.
+* By ensuring each class has a single responsibility, future changes (such as adding a new dietary constraint) can be made with minimal impact.
+* I also understood the value of designing from a user perspective, as it guided me in deciding what functions should be publicly accessible versus internal to the system.

+* Moreover, this project helped me appreciate how domain models lay the foundation for the entire system architecture.
+A well-thought-out domain model and class diagram serve as blueprints that developers, testers, and stakeholders can rely on for consistency and communication.

+* Overall, the process of designing and refining both the domain model and the class diagram was a vital exercise in applying theoretical knowledge to a real-world system.
+It improved my confidence in modeling, clarified my understanding of relationships and responsibilities, and highlighted the importance of aligning structural models with functional requirements.